Retire by stateFigures verified May 31, 2026

 Does Vermont tax Social Security benefits?

 Vermont does not tax Social Security for filers under set income thresholds, and a recent law expanded that exemption.
-Above those income levels, some or all of your benefits can be taxed.
+Above those levels, some or all of your benefits can be taxed.

 Vermont Department of Taxes